Yashsharma1911/file-store-service/README.md

 store add "examples/newText.txt" "examples/test.txt"
 ```

-Use below command to see list of stored files
+Use below command to see list of stored files.
 ```bash
 store ls
 ```

 ## Deploy file store in Kubernetes (Optional)

-You can deploy file store to your kubernetes cluster, run below make command which will auto deploy kubernetes resources to run your application
+You can deploy file store to your kubernetes cluster, run below make command which will auto deploy kubernetes resources to run your application.

-**Note: ** After installation gets successful do run `kubectl get pods` to ensure deoployments are up and running
+**Note:** After installation gets successful do run `kubectl get pods` to ensure deployments are up and running.

 ```bash
 make kubernetes-deployment